building of foreign company in thailand

 • Land trading.

-Foreign businesses must apply for and obtain a license from the relevant Thai authorities to engage in these activities
+A Foreign company must apply for and obtain a license from the relevant Thai authorities to engage in these activities:

 Businesses relating to national security or safety that could have a negative impact on indigenous art and culture, customs, or craftsmanship or that could have an impact on the natural resource and the environment: